 About Casa-Museo Federico Garcia Lorca

-The Huerta de San Vicente (Orchard of Saint Vincent) is located in the expansive palm tree-filled Parque Federico García Lorca, a public park in Granada which was constructed in the 1990s in memory of the poet and playwright.
+The Huerta de San Vicente (Orchard of Saint Vincent) was the summer house of García Lorca’s family between 1926-1936, located in the expansive palm tree-filled Parque Federico García Lorca – a public park in Granada constructed in the 1990s in his memory.

-García Lorca lived in the house during the days leading up to his detention and assassination by the supporters of the military rebels at the beginning of the Spanish Civil War.
-García Lorca was targeted by his killers due to his sympathy for the Popular Front government elected in February 1936, his profound commitment to the progressive cultural, social and political project of the Second Republic (1931-1936), and for his open homosexuality.
+García Lorca lived in the house during the days leading up to his detention and assassination by the supporters of the military rebels on 19 August 1936 at the beginning of the Spanish Civil War – targeted by his killers due to his sympathy for the Popular Front government elected in February 1936, his profound commitment to the progressive cultural, social and political project of the Second Republic (1931-1936), and for his open homosexuality.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.